dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 Controlling when the reconnection UI appears can be useful in the following situations:

-* A deployed app frequently displays the reconnection UI due to ping timeouts caused by internal network latency or Internet latency, so you would like to increase the delay.
+* A deployed app frequently displays the reconnection UI due to ping timeouts caused by internal network or Internet latency, and you would like to increase the delay.
-* An app should report to users that the connection has dropped sooner, so you would like to shorten the delay.
+* An app should report to users that the connection has dropped sooner, and you would like to shorten the delay.

-The reconnection UI is controlled directly by the Keep-Alive interval on the client.
+The timing of the appearance of the reconnection UI is influenced directly by increasing or decreasing the Keep-Alive interval on the client.
 However, setting the Keep-Alive interval on the client must be performed in relation to other server and client timeout and handshake settings.
 The complete configuration usually involves adjusting several settings.

 As general recommendations for the guidance that follows: